School of Behavioral and Brain Sciences

 Social and Behavioral Sciences: 3 semester credit hours

 or SPAU 4393 Language in Culture and Society

 At least 42 semester credit hours of lower- or upper-division courses of the student's choice.
 Students are encouraged to explore areas of concentration in Speech-Language Pathology and Audiology as well as explore interests outside the field.
 At least 51 semester credit hours of upper-division courses are required for graduation.

 Fast Track Baccalaureate/Master's Degrees

-- A required Major course that also fulfills a Core Curriculum requirement.
-Nine (9) semester credit hours are counted in Core Curriculum.
+- A required Preparatory course that also fulfills a Core Curriculum requirement.
+Three (3) semester credit hours are counted in Core Curriculum.